SL Contractors: Sand, Stone, Sabunga, Topsoil, Civils, Demolition & Plant Hire (East London)

-We own and maintain an extensive range of plant equipment, in various configurations, to suit every construction project in the East London and Border region.
-Our goal is to provide our clients in the civil construction and infrastructure sectors with the equipment and qualified operators to ensure all projects are completed on time and within the required specifications.
+We own and operate an extensive fleet of plant equipment, in various configurations, to suit all types of construction projects in the East London, Qonce (KWT) and Border region.
+We provide our customer in the civil construction and infrastructure sectors with the appropriate equipment and qualified operators to ensure their projects are completed on time and to the agreed specifications.

 Claud Wilken